SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 In 1983, business leaders, Muni, and Mayor Dianne Feinstein invited historic cars from around the world to run up and down Market Street during the Historic Trolley Festival.

-The festival started during a period when our popular cable car tracks were under construction and they were not in use for two years.
+The festival started during a period when our popular cable car tracks were under construction and not in use for two years.
+It renewed interest in streetcars and the effort began to get the F line back above ground.

-Several of them now call San Francisco home today.
-Even though there is just two lines, you will find a variety of these vintage vehicles cruising up and down the F line.
+Several vintage streetcars now call San Francisco home today.
+You will find a fun variety of these vehicles cruising up and down the F line as an important part of the overall SF public transportation system.

 Here is an example of the sign you will see inside each one.
 They are usually toward the front, so make sure you sit in that area if you want to learn more about it.